Splinter Cell: Blacklist Low End Performance Guide

 Tessellation adds more detail and bulging effect on tree trunks and makes the ear and jars more rounded and smoother.
 Other than those objects, there is no tessellation on objects expected to be tessellated, like bricks and stones.
 The performance hit is moderate.

 Recommended setting – 8x

-Texture filtering makes the ground texture sharper and more visible compared when turned off, the texture s are washed out.
+Texture filtering makes the ground texture sharper and more visible.
+When turned off, the textures are washed out.
 The higher the value, the farther textures will be filtered.
-In terms of performance, it barely affects the average fps but the minimum fps is consistently decreasing as the value increases.
+In terms of performance, it barely affects the average fps but the minimum fps are consistently decreasing as the value increases.